amusingimpala75/macpaperd/readme.md

 Disclaimer: although the name includes 'mac' and this is built for macOS, this is not sponsored or run by Apple, and I am not affiliated with Apple.

+## As of macOS Sonoma, the wallpaper engine was entirely re-done, and I have yet to find where the configuration files reside
+(along with the ones for the system-wide constrast/highlight colors), and so for now this program WILL NOT WORK on macOS 14

 ### Read before use

 `macpaperd` is still beta software, and as such it could theoretically damage your system.
 Currently only single display setups are supported, and multi-display setups may break entirely.
 In the case of breakage, Launchpad, the Dock, and swiping between spaces will not function at all until you open a Terminal (accessible from Spotlight Search found in the spyglass icon in the macOS menu bar, or an already open terminal) and run `macpaperd --reset`.
 Until it is reset, the wallpaper will be black, and when you reset it all the spaces' wallpapers will be reset.
 That said, I haven't run into any issues that resetting does not resolve.